 The best way to protect your website from malware is to understand the source of the theme.
 To make sure that you download it from the right source, we recommend doing a Google search.

 By performing a Google search, you can get a hint from where you are downloading your theme.
-If you get a get a wrong impression or see a negative review, it is better to leave the website and search for an alternative download source.
+If you get a wrong impression or see a negative review, it is better to leave the website and search for an alternative download source.
 Also, users who have found malware infection earlier will inevitably leave their review on the site to alert others about it.

 Now that you have downloaded the theme, it is now time to check the theme for malware infections.